cspark2610/medical-transcription-classification-/README.md

 The following classifers will be used to:

-Stochastic Gradient Descent
+Stochastic Gradient Descent Classifier
 Multinomial Logistic Regression
-One vs Rest Logistic Regression
+Logistic Regression OVR
 Ada BoostedTrees
-Support Vector Machine
+Linear Support Vector Classifier OVR
 K-Nearest Neighbors Classifier
-Light GBM
+LightGBM Classifier

 * 'Medical transcriptions' or 'documents' will be used interchangably.